;

 Vitamin D:

-In a study of 6,700 adults in the United States, those with higher vitamin D levels were less likely to have gum inflammation.
+One U.S. study found that people with higher vitamin D levels were less likely to show signs of gum inflammation..

 How do I get vitamin D?

 The Vitamin D levels in foods are generally quite low.
-However, the good part is that your body can produce its own vitamin D when you're exposed to sunlight's UV rays.
-So, don't hesitate to take occasional walks in the sunshine.
+However, the good part is that your body can produce its own vitamin D when you're exposed to sunlight.

-Taking supplements is another great way to ensure you're getting enough.
+Taking supplements is another great way.
 The FDA recommends a daily dose of 800 IU for adults and children aged 4 and above.

-If you find yourself severely deficient, your doctor may recommend higher doses to bring your vitamin D levels back to normal.
+If you are severely deficient, your doctor may recommend higher doses to bring your vitamin D levels back to normal.

 Vitamin E:

-One study showed that patients with chronic gum disease had very low levels of an essential antioxidant called superoxide dismutase.
-But guess what?
-After receiving vitamin E supplementation, they experienced better healing and antioxidant defense.
+One study found that patients with chronic gum disease had very low levels of an important antioxidant called superoxide dismutase.
+After receiving vitamin E supplements, they showed improved healing and stronger antioxidant defenses.

 How do I get vitamin E?